eitansuez/scenarios-envoy/basics/func-e/index.md

-In this tutorial you will use the [func-e](https://func-e.io/) CLI to run Envoy.
+In this tutorial you will use the [func-e](https://func-e.io/) CLI to run envoy.

 Verify that func-e is installed